trchopan/chop.dev/content/posts/how-this-website-was-built.md

 🎉 Chúc mừng năm mới 🎉

 I'm from Vietnam so Luna New Year is a big holiday.
 I and my family, we had a lot of fun gathering together.
-This is the first year Lina is growed up enough for me and my wife to take her travel (last year she was only 1 month old so we have to stay home).
-We spent the holiday with my parents in an AirBnB at the heart of Ho Chi Minh City, Landmark 81.
+This is the first year Lina had growed up enough for me and my wife to take her travel (last year Tet holiday she was only 1 month old so we had to stay home).
+This year, we spent the holiday with my parents in an AirBnB at the heart of Ho Chi Minh City, Landmark 81.

-A long holiday also means I have some time to do what like most = learning new things.
-And man, do I enjoy what I found, `emacs`, `org mode`, `hugo`, `literate configuration`.
+A long holiday also means I had some time to do what like most = learning new things.
+And man, did I enjoy what I found, `emacs`, `org mode`, `hugo`, `literate configuration`.
 I was having a great time.

-The personal website I had was a bit old.
+The personal website was a bit old.
 2 years now I think.
-So It's the right time to improve it.
+So It was the right time to improve it.
 I determined and set out about 2 hours a day whenever I can to build a new website during the holiday.
 And here are my notes on it:

 ## Hugo {#hugo}